May 14, 2026

 • State your constraints upfront: language version, library restrictions, performance requirements

 The biggest shift is stopping the habit of abbreviating.
 When typing, you write "add error handling."
-When speaking, you say what you actually mean: which errors, which callers, what the failure behavior should be.
+When speaking, you say what you actually mean: which errors, which callers, and what the failure behavior should be.
 That fuller context closes the gap between what you prompt and what Cursor returns.

 Common Challenges and How to Solve Them